Contracts are the lifeblood that course through the veins of any business, breathing vitality into every relationship and transaction.

 Contract monitoring is typically carried out by the contract manager, who is responsible for ensuring that the contract is being adhered to and that any issues or disputes are resolved in a timely manner.

-However, depending on the organisation and its structure, contract monitoring might be done by legal, finance, or customer success teams.
+However, depending on the organization and its structure, contract monitoring might be done by legal, finance, or customer success teams.

 Top 5 challenges in contract monitoring